NewcastleRSE/5gir-docs/index.md

 ```

+## Get Data

+You can get and export the data from the data warehouse via PostgreSQL queries or python code.

-## Get DATA via PostgreSQL queries
+### Get DATA via PostgreSQL queries

-You can export the data from the data warehouse via PostgreSQL queries from the command line of your PC.
+You can get and export the data from the data warehouse via PostgreSQL queries from the command line.

 ### Log in to the 5GIR Database

-You can log in to the 5GIR database with either CMD or bash code
+To PostgreSQL queries, you need to log in to the 5GIR database with either the bash or CMD code below

 #### Log in with Bash